 We stayed in Shiraz for four days at Niayesh Hotel.
 Location was excellent.
 The hotel caters for tour groups though, so if like me, you’re not a ‘tour group‘ traveller, you might want to bear this in mind.
 Shiraz has an international airport and this accounts for the high tourist numbers in this city.
 Australians can fly into Shiraz from Dubai on Emirates.

 On a different note, I had a brief encounter with the military police whilst in Shiraz.
 I took three photos of an Islamic government building – the Islamic Court of Justice no less – a definite no no as I learnt.
 A courteous policeman hailed me over, tapped on my camera, saying ‘photo shoot, photo shoot.’
 I showed him the photos and deleted them while he watched.
 End of encounter.
 No photos are allowed of any government building, train station or petro chemical works.

-Internet in Iran is notoriously slow, hence my blogs are being published very spasmodically!
+Internet is notoriously slow, hence my blogs are being published very spasmodically!
 I am learning the true meaning of patience.